w3c/wai-curricula/content/designer/understanding-and-involving-users.md

 {% include excol.html type="middle" %}

-Discuss different strategies to consider when working with real people with disabilities, such as accommodations, accessibility of the facilities, and specific setups people with disabilities may require.
+Discuss different strategies to consider when working with people with disabilities, such as accommodations, accessibility of the facilities, and specific setups people with disabilities may require.

 #### Learning Outcomes for Topic

 Students should be able to:

-* identify the need for including real people with disabilities depending on the project requirements and the activities to be conducted
+* identify the need for including people with disabilities depending on the project requirements and the activities to be conducted
 * articulate the advantages and disadvantages of remote versus face-to-face participation when working with people with disabilities
 * articulate the advantages and disadvantages of guided and non-guided testing
+* identify the existence of custom setups that may require researchers to visit users at their home or office
 * identify the following needs when research activities are conducted at a specific location:
   * accessibility of the facilities
   * assistive technology needs
-  * custom setups that people with disabilities may require
   * accessibility of transportation means to get to the chosen venue
 * identify the need for appropriate timings for participants with different levels of skills to conduct the research activities
 * relate different testing methods to different accessibility outcomes
-* communicate the need for  involvement of different roles (such as developers and content authors) to implement received feedback that relates to their specific tasks during the development and authoring phases
+* communicate the need for  involvement of different roles, such as developers and content authors, to implement received feedback that relates to their specific tasks during the development and authoring phases

 #### Teaching Ideas for Topic